As a business owner or marketing professional, you’ve probably heard the argument:

 Direct mail is a popular and cost-effective way to reach local consumers, but you can also use flyers, business cards, posters, street pole ads, and other outdoor media.
 When you combine print with geo-location services and search engine marketing, you can target specific offerings to specific neighborhoods.

-The hyperlocal approach also affects larger businesses and franchise organizations.
+The hyperlocal approach also affects larger businesses and franchise marketing systems.
 Your brand may already have the global reach you were looking for.
 Then you realize your customers want the personal appeal a local branch offers them.
 That’s where hyperlocal marketing comes in.

 A Brand Marketing Center allows you to customize and deliver your local marketing materials while maintaining brand integrity and consistency.
 People rely on their mobile device to research, locate, and interact with a brand.
 By utilizing hyperlocal marketing, you can reach your customers where they are, in both print and digital formats.